h33p/cglue/README.md

     fn delete_info(&mut self);
 }

-// Define a trait group with `InfoPrinter` as mandatory trait, and
+// Define a trait group.
+//
+// Here, `InfoPrinter` is mandatory - always required to be implemented,
-// `InfoChanger` with `InfoDeleter` as optional traits. cglue_trait_group!(InfoGroup, InfoPrinter, { InfoChanger, InfoDeleter });
+// whereas `InfoChanger` with `InfoDeleter` are optional traits - a checked
+// cast must be performed to access them. cglue_trait_group!(InfoGroup, InfoPrinter, { InfoChanger, InfoDeleter });

 // Implement the group for `Info` structure, defining